Class AbstractDelegate<C extends JComponent>

 setMaxHeight

-height- The maximum height of the component.- Returns:
+height- The maximum height of the component in developer pixels (not scaled for high DPI).- Returns:

 - The delegate itself.